Sparklytical/VivaldiAutoMod/README.md

 ### Want to add more mods?
-Ping me on Vivaldi Forums - [EvilSpark](https://forum.vivaldi.net/user/evilspark) or send a pull request.
+Ping me on Vivaldi Forums - [EvilSpark](https://forum.vivaldi.net/user/evilspark) or create a pull request.

 #### Notes-
 - Only tested on Ubuntu 20.04 but should work for all Linux.
 -   [ ] Support current path making it fully automated.